Is This Financial Company Cheap, According to Graham?

 However, a quick check can help determine whether or not a company might be worthy of a look using the teachings of Graham.
 He said that in an ideal situation, the P/E ratio and P/B ratio multiplied together should not exceed 22.5, with a maximum P/E ratio of 15 and P/B of 1.5.
-With that in mind, I looked at the stocks of the S&P 500 that met the ideal situation mentioned above.
-Currently, there are 65 companies in the index that meet these criteria.
-I will be making a CAPScall on these companies after comparing them to competitors and their current value in relation to their Graham numbers.
+With that in mind, I screened the stocks of the S&P 500 that met those requirements and was presented with 53 companies.
+I will be making a CAPScall on most of these companies after comparing them to competitors and their current value in relation to their Graham numbers.
 Up next is asset management firm Bank of New York Mellon (NYS: BK) .

 Who are they?